theinvertedform/umt.world/podcast.md

 title: Podcast
 layout: post
 description: Footnotes to Endnotes is your communizer radio hour.
 abstract: A podcast collaboration between myself and Owen Gilbride.
-Episodes are currently offline, but efforts are underway to re-upload them.
+Episodes are currently offline, but I'm working on getting things back.
+Someday I hope to return as an irregular interview show.
+status: on hiatus
 tags:
   - communism
   - audio